Your source for affordable Mirror Kits and Telescope making Supplies

 prefer international shipping by USPS.

-From experience, our prefered shipping method is US Postal Service for packages under one pound, and UPS ground for all other packages.ï¿½ Contact us for additional shipping information, shipping costs, where car wash near me to send payment if you are paying by Money Order or Cashier Check, or have any other questions about mirror making or telescope making in general, and we are happy to reply, usually,ï¿½within one business day.
+From experience, our prefered shipping method is US Postal Service for packages under one pound, and UPS ground for all other packages.ï¿½ Contact us for additional shipping information, shipping costs, where to send payment if you are paying by Money Order or Cashier Check, or have any other questions about mirror making or telescope making in general, and we are happy to reply, usually,ï¿½within one business day.

 The price for the unassembled and unpainted complet kit: